-Evaporation & Crystallisation
+C1 H) Evaporation & Crystallisation

 Filtration – Insoluble Solid

 Filtration is used when the solid is insoluble, which means that the solid does not dissolve in a liquid.
-We are able to separate the insoluble solid from a liquid by pouring the mixture through a funnel that is lined with filter paper.
-The filter paper will allow the liquid to pass through but will not allow the insoluble solid through.
+We can separate the insoluble solid from a liquid by pouring the mixture through a funnel that is lined with filter paper.
+The filter paper will allow the liquid to pass through and will not allow the insoluble solid through.
 This means that the insoluble solid will be left on the filter paper.
 The solid that is left on the filter paper is known as the residue and what passes through the filter paper is known as the filtrate.
 The apparatus will be set up like the diagram below.

 Filtration is used when the solid is insoluble, which means that the solid does not dissolve in a liquid.
-We are able to separate the insoluble solid from a liquid by pouring the mixture through a funnel that is lined with filter paper.
-The filter paper will allow the liquid to pass through but will not allow the insoluble solid through.
+We can separate the insoluble solid from a liquid by pouring the mixture through a funnel that is lined with filter paper.
+The filter paper will allow the liquid to pass through and will not allow the insoluble solid through.
 This means that the insoluble solid will be left on the filter paper.
 The solid that is left on the filter paper is known as the residue and what passes through the filter paper is known as the filtrate.
 The apparatus will be set up like the diagram below.

-An example would be the filtering of a mixture of water and sand.
-The first step in separating the water and sand is to pour the mixture into the funnel.
-The water will be able to pass through the filter paper and it will be the filtrate.
+An example would be the filtering of a mixture of water and sand (sand is insoluble in water).
+The first step in separating the water and sand is to pour the mixture into the funnel that is lined with filter paper.
+The water will pass through the filter paper into the beaker (the water will be the filtrate).
 The sand will be unable to pass through the filter paper and will be left on the filter paper as residue.

 Soluble Solids